-&lt;sup>1 Foreign students must file application and transcripts ninety days before registration.
+1Foreign students must file application and transcripts ninety days before registration.

 Health.
-Each graduate student in a degree program shall submit to the Student Health Service of the university a health report which is acceptable to the staff of the Student Health Service indicating the student is in good physical and mental health, has no communicable disease, and has no defects or deficiencies which would hinder satisfactory progress in his curriculum.
+Each graduate student in a degree program shall submit to the Student Health Service of the university a health report which is acceptable to the staff of the Student Health Service indicating the student is in good physical and mental health, has no communicable disease, and has no defects or deficiencies which would hinder satisfactory progress in his or her curriculum.

 Attendance.
 Regular attendance in all classes will be assumed and encouraged.
-The instructor will determine the relationship between class attendance and the objectives of his class and the way in which he will evaluate attendance as a factor in the achievement of the student.
+The instructor will determine the relationship between class attendance and the objectives of his or her class and the way in which he or she will evaluate attendance as a factor in the achievement of the student.

-The instructor has the responsibility to inform students of his policies as these policies relate to the student's grades.
+The instructor has the responsibility to inform students of his or her policies as these policies relate to the student's grades.
 The student also has the responsibility of knowing the policies in each course.
 Students registered for a class who miss the first two sessions of the class may be dropped from the class.
 This is at the option of the instructor, and is not automatic.

 Competency in English Usage and Speech Skills.
-A student is expected to have such competency in English usage and such speech skills as will enable him to progress satisfactorily in his chosen curriculum and to perform adequately when in his later vocation.
+A student is expected to have such competency in English usage and such speech skills as will enable him or her to progress satisfactorily in his or her chosen curriculum and to perform adequately when in his or her later vocation.